sohetma/pic2pic/README.md

 - Guislain
 - Nicolas

+Tools :
-Creation of the project in Agile Methodology : [Trello](https://trello.com/pic2pic1/home) Development in js with librairy [Reactjs](https://reactjs.org/)
+- Creation of the project in Agile Methodology : [Trello](https://trello.com/pic2pic1/home)
+- Development in js with librairy [Reactjs](https://reactjs.org/)

 ### Description of the Game